 Arable field margin plots were recorded for the first time in the 1998 Countryside Survey.
 The purpose of establishing the plots was to record changes in the arable weed population at the edge of cultivated fields.
 Non-crop plant diversity increases towards the edge of a field and the field edge contributes an important source of biodiversity.
 The uptake of conservation headland options for arable field management under agri-environment schemes may further enhance species diversity in A plots.
-The plots are 100m long by 1m wide.
+The plots are 100 m long by 1 m wide.

-The plots are not marked with metal plates or photographed due to their relationship with B plots.
+The plots are photographed due to their relationship with B plots.
 Thus, the B plot photos may prove helpful.
-N.B.
-Note that it is possible that the position of the A plot may have changed because of the adoption of agri-environment scheme margin options.
+Note: it is possible that the position of the A plot may have changed because of the adoption of agri-environment scheme margin options.
 This would result in a change in the distance to the start of cultivated land from the boundary.
 In such a case the A plot would need to be recorded as a new plot.